n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/service-account.md

 Using service accounts is more complex than OAuth2.
 Before you begin:

 * Check if your node is [compatible](/integrations/builtin/credentials/google/#compatible-nodes) with Service Account.
-* Make sure you really need to use service account.
+* Make sure you need to use service account.
 For most use cases, OAuth2 is a better option.
 * Read the Google documentation on [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts){:target=_blank .external-link}.